ml-archive/Spinner/README.md

 ### Global Settings

-SpinnerView has global properties that can be set for convinence to ensure that all spinners look the same.
+SpinnerView has global properties that can be set for convinience to ensure that all spinners look the same.
 Call these at app launch if needed.

 ```swift
 SpinnerView.spinnerColor = .red